-Meat, poultry, fish, beans and peas, eggs, nuts and seeds supply many nutrients.
-These include healthy proteins, B vitamins (niacin, thiamin, riboflavin, B6 and B12), vitamin E, magnesium, zinc and iron.
+Meat, poultry, fish, beans and peas, eggs, nuts and seeds supply many nutrients and are an important part of healthy eating.
+Included in the USDA MyPlate's protein group, these healthy foods include not only proteins, but B vitamins (niacin, thiamin, riboflavin, B6 and B12), vitamin E, magnesium, zinc and iron.
 Salmon or tuna, almonds and walnuts provide some wonderful health benefits beyond these basic nutrients.

 The healthy proteins in meat, beans and nuts function as building blocks for bones, muscles, cartilage, skin and blood.
 They are also building blocks for enzymes and hormones.